why do the sculptures cost so much?

 Web & shop

 Content writer, Graphic designer, Web designer & Shop manager: Basically I did (and continue to do) every single thing you see on this website.
-I create listings for every figurine and make sure they have the right photos, description and are priced correctly.
+I create listings for every sculpture and make sure they have the right photos, description and are priced correctly.
 I also make sure you get your email confirmations and that the payment gateway is working.

 Packager: To make sure that you new friend gets to you safely, I take great care while packing orders.
 The whole process from creating shipping labels to folding boxes to putting stickers on everything takes me about 3-4 hours every month.
 The only time you’ll see me leave my house is when I go to post office for my regular waiting-in-line-for-an-hour appointment.